asmeurer/blog/posts/doing-math-with-python-by-amit-saha-book-review.md

 simple examples and more advanced things (like implementing gradient descent).

+One small gripe here.
+The book shows that

+    from sympy import Symbol
+    x = Symbol('x')
+    if (x + 5) > 0:
+        print('Do Something')
+    else:
+        print('Do Something else')

+raises `TypeError` at the evaluation of `(x + 5) > 0` because its truth value cannot be determined.
+The solution to this issue is given as

+    x = Symbol('x', positive=True)
+    if (x + 5) > 0:
+        print('Do Something')
+    else:
+        print('Do Something else')

+Setting `x` to be positive via `Symbol('x', positive=True)` is correct, but even in this case, evaluating an inequality may still raise a `TypeError` (for example, `if (x - 5) > 0`).
+The better way to do this is to use `(x + 5).is_positive`.
+This would require a bit more discussion, especially since SymPy uses a three-valued logic for assumptions, but I do consider "if
+\<symbolic inequality\>" to be a SymPy antipattern.

-I like Saha's approach of first showing unevaluated forms (`Limit`, `Derivative`, `Integral`), and then evaluating them with `doit()`.
+I like Saha's approach in this chapter of first showing unevaluated forms (`Limit`, `Derivative`, `Integral`), and then evaluating them with `doit()`.
 This puts users in the mindset of a mathematical expression being a formula which may or may not later be "calculated".
 The opposite approach, using the function forms, `limit`, `diff`, and `integrate`, which evaluate if they can and return an unevaluated object if they can't, can be confusing to new users in my experience.
 A common new SymPy user question is (some form of) "how do I evaluate an expression?" (the answer is `doit()`).
+Saha's approach avoids this question by showing `doit()` from the outset.

 I also like that this chapter explains the gotcha of `math.sin(Symbol('x'))`, although I personally would have included this earlier in the text.